M-Farag/api-test-client/README.md

 - The tool will read JSON Schema and generate the configuration file within the namespace
 - QC Team can use the tool to test different collections on the go
 - QC Team can modify the generated configuration files

+### Concepts
+- CLI tool that can generate and read a config file